Written by Craig Fearn

 📚 Part of Complete Guide

-When someone types "plumber near me" or "best Italian restaurant Cornwall" into Google, the websites that appear didn't get there by accident.
-They either paid for ads (the results marked "Sponsored") or they've done SEO work to earn their organic position.
+When someone types "plumber near me" or "best Italian restaurant Cornwall" into Google, the websites that appear did not get there by accident.
+They either paid for ads (the results marked "Sponsored") or they have done SEO work to earn their organic position.
+From our experience working with small businesses across Cornwall, understanding this distinction is the first step towards making your website work harder for you.

 Why Does SEO Matter for Your Business?